Can You Take Creatine Forever? (What The Science Says)

 • Another study showed that over a 42 day strength training program participants who were supplementing with creatine gained 2kg of lean muscle compared with those who were given a placebo and saw no change in their lean muscle.

-Creatine supplementation does its work by filling up your muscles with surplus creatine stores, providing your muscles with energy to work harder and perform better.
-The longer you maintain these creatine stores in your muscles the more likely your muscles are to be performing optimally during workouts.
+Creatine supplementation fills up your muscles with surplus creatine stores, providing your muscles with energy to work harder and perform better.

 Given creatine is safe to take long-term and creatine use provides such significant benefits, it seems like taking it for years straight is likely to be more good than bad.